 - Preheat oven to 350 degrees F.

-- In a medium bowl, sift together the flour, baking soda, salt, nutmeg, cinnamon, ginger and cloves.
+- In a medium bowl, sift together the flour, baking powder, baking soda, cinnamon, nutmeg, cloves and salt.
 Whisk together.

-- Remove the cake from the oven and let cool to room temperature before frosting.
-Slice and serve.
+- Remove the cake from the oven and let cool to room temperature before frosting and decorating as desired.
 Enjoy!

-- Place soft room temperature butter into the bowl of a stand mixer and whip with the whisk attachment until light and fluffy, or about 2 minutes.
+- Place room temperature butter into the bowl of a stand mixer.
+Using the whisk attachment, whip until light and fluffy.
+Add the room temperature cream cheese and whip again until light and fluffy.

-- With the mixer off, add the vanilla extract, half of the powdered sugar and half of the milk.
-Turn the mixer on low to combine, then increase to medium high speed and whip until light and fluffy - about 2 more minutes.
+- Turn the mixer off and add the vanilla extract and half of the powdered sugar.
+Turn the mixer on low to combine, then add the remaining powdered sugar and increase to medium high speed.
+Whip until light and fluffy - about 2 minutes.

-Here are more Christmas cake and cookie recipes that we love!
+Here are more Dessert recipes that we love!

 - Pumpkin Roll